MikeForde/ips-d2s/README.md

      - View available API endpoints.
      - Execute API calls and display the response.
      - Download the response data.
+     - Includes the ability to encrypt and compress the response - base64

 3. **QR Page**
    - **Purpose:** Generate and download QR codes for IPS records.
    - **Features:**
      - Create QR codes in various formats including IPS JSON and BEER.
      - Download the generated QR codes.
+     - Includes the ability to encrypt and compress the response - base64

 4. **DMICP Page**
    - **Purpose:** Facilitates the bulk upload of IPS records in the SmartDoc format.